Admission in Advanced Standing (Transfer)

-Students enrolled in fully accredited colleges of osteopathic medicine in the United States may be considered for admission in advanced standing to the third year of medical studies at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine (TCOM), upon completion of the equivalent of the first two years of medical education as now offered at TCOM.
-The applicant must have valid reasons for transfer, have maintained good academic standing, be qualified in every respect including academic performance, and have met all other requirements for admission.
-Applicants must be in good academic standing at the school where they are enrolled and be eligible for continuation there.
+Students currently enrolled in fully accredited colleges of osteopathic medicine may be considered for advanced standing admission to the third year of medical studies at TCOM.
+Students must demonstrate both the completion and equivalency of a medical school curriculum equivalent to the first two years of medical education at TCOM.
+The applicant must have valid reasons for transfer, have maintained good academic standing, be qualified in every respect, including academic performance, met all other requirements for admission, and be eligible for continuation.
+Admission is competitive and depends upon space availability.

 Guidelines for Eligibility